keithagroves/The-Chain-Gang/README.md

 # The-Chain-Gang

-This something I wrote in order to use counterparty tokens as placeholders to enable multiple issuers.
+Use counterparty tokens as placeholders in order to enable multiple issuers.

-#Joining The Chain Gang
+#Joining The Chain Gang(BETA)
-**BETA**
  In order to join the chain gang **you must first know what the current Asset is**.
 You can find this by running the program.
 You then:

 * create an **alphabet asset**.
 The alphabet asset **must** be 6 characters long.
 You are allowed to issue 50 additional to distribute to yourself or however you please.